(Updated: May 6, 2022)

 Fees For Bally’s Self-Parking

 If you’re planning to self-park at Bally’s when in Vegas, you can expect to pay different amounts depending on various factors.
-These factors can include the length of stay, your status as a hotel guest, a rewards member, or a local NV resident.
-This type of parking is available 24 hours a day, 7 days a week.
+These factors can include the length of stay, day of the week, your status as a hotel guest, a rewards member, or a local NV resident.
+The self-parking garage is available 24 hours a day, 7 days a week.

 Let’s take a detailed look at the rates for different lengths of time:

-- Free: If you’re a registered hotel guest or a qualified Caesars Reward member, you don’t need to pay for this type of parking at the casino.
-You must have a Platinum, Diamond, or Seven Star Reward Level to take advantage of free parking.
+- Free: If you’re a Caesars Rewards member, you may not need to pay to self-park at the casino.
+You must, however, have a Platinum, Diamond, or Seven Star Reward Level to take advantage of free parking.

 - 1 Hour Free: Anyone visiting Bally’s is entitled to one free hour of parking.
 After the first hour, parking rates apply.